TrustLak/Behavioral-Cloning/writeup.md

 11. A fully connected layer with output dimension=10x1
 12. A fully connected layer with output dimension=1x1 (steering angle float)

 This model is implemented using keras with tensorflow backend.
 This is included in model.py.
+The resulting model has around 250 thousand parameters.

 ---
 ## Generating Data
-Geneerating proper data is the core of this project.
+Generating proper data is the core of this project.
+In this section I provide my approach to collect the minimum ammount of data to dr

+Mistakes to avoid:
+1. While trying to collect recovery data, i.e. training exmaples of your car recovering from a bad turn, start recording while recovering.
+In other words, do not record the part where you intentionally drive the car to the boundaries.
+2. Avoid corrolating the training data with the tests that you make, which I think is the greatest challenge of this project.
+For example, assume you trained the model on a certain data set.
+While testing your model, you see that the car tends to go right near the bridge.
+To correct this error, a faulty approach is to go to the same place and record multiple prefectly executed trials.
+By doing so, the car will probably pass this checkpoint, but only because it memorized it.
+In other words, it is like you are training on the test set.
+Ofcourse, the loss will go down, but the model will not generalize.
+To avoid this pitfall, try to drive the car manually slightly after the point where the car fails, and let it continue autonomously.
+This way will recognize most of the mistakes the car is making.
+Then randomly select some places around the map to add some recovery data that you think was missing.

 ---
 ## Training the model